nicholasgonzalez1/Data_Integration_FLD/README.md

 ### Copying Data into SQL Server Database

 The key benefit of using Data Factory was observed through it’s selection of activities to transform and move the data.
-In the pipeline, moving the data from the Blob Storage to the database table was done in a single step called a Copy Data activity.
-Within the Copy Data activity, we need to specify exactly which file to transfer from the blob storage.
-This is done by referencing the parameters blobName and blobType that were passed from the Logic Apps portion; with these parameters, we're able to pinpoint the exact location where we stored the processed data file.
+In the pipeline, moving the data from the blob storage to the database table was done in a single step called a Copy Data activity.
+Within the Copy Data activity, we needed to specify exactly which file to transfer from the blob storage.
+This is done by referencing the parameters blobName and blobType that were passed in from the Logic Apps workflow portion; with these parameters, we're able to pinpoint the exact location where we stored the processed data file.
 <br><br>
 <figure>
   <p align="center">